Audun Heimdal

 Audun Heimdal (8 February 1997 – 20 August 2022) was a Norwegian orienteering and ski orienteering competitor.

+Biography

 Heimdal won a silver medal in the middle distance at the 2019 World Ski Orienteering Championships.
 He also won a gold medal in pursuit and a silver medal in sprint at the 2021 World Ski Orienteering Championships.
 Competing at the 2021 World Orienteering Championships, he won a silver medal in the mixed sprint relay, along with Victoria Hæstad Bjørnstad, Kasper Fosser and Andrine Benjaminsen.

 Heimdal was diagnosed with cancer in 2022 and died on 20 August, at the age of 25.